Hearing aids

 Earmoulds

-To help your child understand how impressions are taken for new earmoulds, please watch our short film about making earmoulds
+To help your child understand how impressions are taken for new earmoulds, please watch our short film about making earmoulds on YouTube

 Broken or lost hearing aids

-If your child has been given a hearing aid and it gets lost or broken, please contact us on our appointments line or via email.
+If your child has been given a hearing aid and it gets lost or broken, please contact us on our appointments line or by email.
 Our administration staff may run through some short troubleshooting questions to try find the best solution.

 Batteries